 Before entering the Miners’ Route, tourists use the cloakroom located in the Regis Shaft building.
-Each tour participant receives an individual locker, locked with a key.
+You will receive an individual locker, which can be locked with a key.
 Backpacks, bags, suitcases with larger dimensions should be left in the storage room, which is located on the surface near the Daniłowicz Shaft.

 Smoking and electronic cigarettes, as well as electric torches and open fires are strictly forbidden in the Mine.
 This is regulated by the provisions of geological and mining law.

 There is no phone coverage on the Miners’ Route.

 Bringing animals to the Miners’ Route is prohibited.

 The mine does not have a place where you can leave your pet.